JoshPatlingrao/Update-Files-Through-Python/README.md

 ### Iterate Through the List

-The list of compromised Ips to be removed have been provided in a list.
+The list of compromised IPs to be removed have been provided in a list.
 The ‘for’ loop will be used to iterate through each elements sequentially so that the specified IPs will be removed from the approved list.
 The ‘print()’ is to display that ‘for’ loop is functioning properly.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2a5c91e4-2e3f-47c1-855e-13f2ee65f967">